-- 49. Any person who - - (a) procures or attempts to procure for himself or herself or for any other person registration in terms of this Act, or any certificate, order, receipt or prescription referred to in this Act, by means of a false representation, whether made verbally or in writing, or aids and abets any other person in so doing; or - (b) makes or causes to be made any unauthorised entry or alteration in, or removal from, a register or certified copy thereof or extract therefrom, or on any certificate or receipt issued in terms of this Act; or - (c) makes or causes to be made a false statement in connection with the identity or qualifications of himself or of herself or of any other person applying for registration in terms of this Act; or - (d) unless on the direction of the Council, wilfully destroys or damages or renders illegible, or causes to be destroyed, damaged or rendered illegible, any entry in a register or a certificate issued in terms of this Act; or - (e) forges, or knowing it to be forged, utters any document purporting to be a document issued in terms of this Act; or - (f) impersonates any registered person; or - (g) supplies or offers to supply to any person who is not registered in terms of this Act, any instrument or appliance which can be used, or is claimed to be effective, for the purpose of diagnosing, treating or preventing any physical defects, illnesses, diseases or deficiencies in persons, knowing that such instrument or appliance will be used by such unregistered person for the purpose of performing for gain an act which such unregistered person is in terms of this Act prohibited from performing for gain, is guilty of an offence and on conviction liable to the penalties specified in section 57(b).
+- 58. Any person who - - (a) procures or attempts to procure for himself or herself or for any other person registration in terms of this Act, or any certificate, order, receipt or prescription referred to in this Act by means of a false representation, whether verbally or in writing, or aids and abets any other person in doing so; or - (b) makes or causes to be made any unauthorised entry or alteration in, or removal from, a register or certified copy thereof or extract therefrom, or on any certificate or receipt issued in terms of this Act; or - (c) makes or causes to be made a false statement in connection with the identity or qualifications of himself or herself or of any other person applying for registration in terms of this Act; or - (d) except on the direction of the Council, wilfully destroys or damages or renders illegible, or causes to be destroyed, damaged or rendered illegible, any entry in a register or a certificate issued in terms of this Act; or is guilty of an offence and on conviction liable to the penalties specified in section 68(b).

+- (e) forges, or knowing it to be forged, utters any document purporting to be a document issued in terms of this Act; or - (f) impersonates any registered person,